 Quotes for attribution

-- “Progress in Alzheimer’s and related dementias research has been tremendous, and the momentum continues to grow.” — Richard J. Hodes, M.D., Director, National Institute on Aging, National Institutes of Health
+“Progress in Alzheimer’s and related dementias research has been tremendous, and the momentum continues to grow.” — Richard J. Hodes, M.D., director, National Institute on Aging, National Institutes of Health

-- “We are studying Alzheimer’s and related dementias from all angles — the scope is broader and more comprehensive than ever.
-Scientists have made substantial advances in this research, thanks to significant federal funding increases to NIH, and we continue to build on the momentum.” — Eliezer Masliah, M.D., Director, NIA Division of Neuroscience
+“We are studying Alzheimer’s and related dementias from all angles — the scope is broader and more comprehensive than ever.
+Scientists have made substantial advances in this research, thanks to significant federal funding increases to NIH, and we continue to build on the momentum.” — Eliezer Masliah, M.D., director, NIA Division of Neuroscience

-- “We know there is an acute need, so we continue to fund research that addresses the care needs and promotes the health, function, and well-being of persons living with Alzheimer’s and related dementias and their caregivers, with an emphasis on improved rigor and real-world applicability across broad and diverse populations.” — Lisbeth Nielsen, Ph.D., Director, NIA Division of Behavioral and Social Research
+“We know there is an acute need, so we continue to fund research that addresses the care needs and promotes the health, function, and well-being of persons living with Alzheimer’s and related dementias and their caregivers, with an emphasis on improved rigor and real-world applicability across broad and diverse populations.” — Lisbeth Nielsen, Ph.D., director, NIA Division of Behavioral and Social Research

-Learn more about Alzheimer’s and related dementias
+Additional resources on Alzheimer’s and related dementias

 - Recent news on Alzheimer’s and other dementias

 - How Biomarkers Help Diagnose Dementia

 - How Is Alzheimer’s Disease Treated?